Social Anxiety Therapy in San Jose

-Social anxiety therapy can help when you have an excessive fear of judgment or humiliation.
-When you have social anxiety, you may avoid people or situations that make you anxious or participate with dread.
-Some ways social anxiety may show up for you can include:
+Social anxiety therapy can help you when you have an excessive fear of judgment or shame.
+If you have social anxiety, you may avoid people or situations that make you anxious or you may participate with dread and safety behaviors.

 - Worrying a lot about how others see you or what they think of you